 Lesia Tsurenko vs. Lin Zhu: Prediction and Match Betting Odds | China Open

-In the China Open Round of 64 on Saturday, we have a matchup featuring No. 33-ranked Lin Zhu versus No. 50 Lesia Tsurenko.
+In the Round of 64 of the China Open on Sunday, Lin Zhu (ranked No. 33) takes on Lesia Tsurenko (No. 50).

-Zhu is the favorite (-210) in this match, compared to the underdog Tsurenko, who is +160.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!